Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 ORDER BY 1
 ```

-Let's take a look at one of the files to get a better understanding of the file format:
+To get a better understanding of the file format, take a look at one of the files:

 ```sql